dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/04-backend-setup-entity-and-hydrators.md

 }
 ```

-Our convention, when creating the entity, is to declare its properties as protected and generate getters/setters pair for each one.
+Our convention, when creating the Entity, is to declare its properties as protected and generate getters/setters pair for each one.
 This may seem a lot, but we recommend using and IDE that supports getter/setter generation.

 ## Entity hydrators

 DotKernel uses its [dot-hydrator](https://github.com/dotkernel/dot-hydrator) package to define hydrators, which is entirely based on zend framework's [zend-hydrator](https://github.com/zendframework/zend-hydrator).
-Please make sure to check both links for documentation and understand what an hydrator is.
+Please make sure to check both links for documentation and and informatoin as to what a hydrator is.

 Our dot-hydrator package is just an extension to the zend framework hydrator package.
 In addition, it provides 2 custom hydrators that extends zend framework's `ClassMethods` hydrator.
-One is `ClassMethodsCamelCase` that we will use to hydrate our entity.
+One is `ClassMethodsCamelCase` that we will use to hydrate our Entity.
 Custom hydrators can be used where appropriate.
-If writing a custom hydrator, just make sure to register it in the hydrator manager service.
+If you choose to write a custom hydrator, just make sure to register it in the hydrator manager service.
 See provided links on how to do this.

-So what is a hydrator you may ask.
-An hydrator must implement zend's `HydratorInterface` which defines 2 methods: `extract($object)` and `hydrate($data, $prototype)`.
-An hydrator's role is to convert an object(entity) to a php array and vice-versa using the defined hydrator methods.
+A hydrator must implement Zends `HydratorInterface` which defines 2 methods: `extract($object)` and `hydrate($data, $prototype)`.
+A hydrators role is to convert an object(Entity) to a php array and vice-versa using the defined hydrator methods.

-* when we want to save an entity to the database, we'll extract the data and send it to the database abstraction layer.
+* When we want to save an Entity to the database, we'll extract the data and send it to the database abstraction layer.
-* when fetching an entity, it will come in array form which will be hydrated into an entity object.
+* When fetching an Entity, it will come in array form which will be hydrated into an Entity object.

-Hydrators can be used on their own, but Zend Framework and consequently DotKernel provide hydrator integration with forms and fieldsets, to automatically do the job of hydration.
-Also, DotKernel packages that deal with entity manipulation, often rely on configured hydrators, in order to seemlessly extract and hydrate objects.
+Hydrators can be used on their own, but Zend Framework, and consequently, DotKernel provide hydrator integration with forms and fieldsets, to automatically do the hydration.
+Also, DotKernel packages that deal with Entity manipulation, often rely on configured hydrators, in order to seemlessly extract and hydrate objects.

-Returning to our case, we said that for this simple case, and the way the entity class is defined, the `ClassMethodsCamelCase` is perfect for our needs.
+The way the Entity class is defined, the `ClassMethodsCamelCase` is perfect for our needs, as we want our class methods to be camel-cased.
 Keep in mind we'll use this.
 This hydrator takes the array keys and call the appropriate setters to hydrate the object.

 Having these classes defined, we are ready to implement our contact fieldset and form.
 Go ahead to the next lesson.